The Ghost Writer (film): Plot

-Former British Foreign Secretary Richard Rycart accuses Lang of authorizing the illegal seizure of suspected terrorists.
-Lang faces prosecution by the International Criminal Court unless he stays in the United States.
-While Lang is in Washington, D.C., the Ghost finds an envelope containing photographs and a phone number in Lang’s old room.
-The Ghost calls the number and discovers it belongs to Rycart.
+As the Ghost works on the book, former British Foreign Secretary Richard Rycart accuses Lang of authorizing the extraordinary rendition of terrorists.
+Lang faces prosecution by the International Criminal Court if he leaves the United States and is rushed to Washington, DC for PR, while the Ghost finds a hidden envelope under a clothes drawer.
+The envelope contains photographs that contradict Lang's claims about his past, including that he and Ruth met at Cambridge University, and the personal phone number of Rycart.

-Ruth reveals Lang and McAra had argued the night before the latter's death.
-Ruth and the Ghost have a one night stand.

-The Ghost takes McAra's car with the intent of returning to his hotel, but follows the pre-programmed directions on the car's sat-nav instead.
-The car takes the Ghost to Belmont, home of Professor Paul Emmett.

-Emmett denies anything more than a cursory acquaintance with Lang, despite several pictures of the pair together.
-When the Ghost tells Emmett the sat-nav proves McAra visited him the night he died, Emmett denies meeting McAra and becomes evasive.
+The Ghost probes the death of McAra and investigates the shore where his body was found, where he is told by a resident the tides would not deposit a body on the beach.
+The Ghost grows more suspicious when Ruth reveals that Lang and McAra argued the night before he died.
+The Ghost uses McAra's old car to return to his hotel, but instead follows pre-programmed directions on the car's satellite navigation system, which takes him to the Belmont home of Harvard Professor Paul Emmett.
+The Ghost questions Emmett, who denies ever having met McAra and having only a cursory acquaintance with Lang, becoming more evasive when the Ghost presents him with evidence that shows otherwise.

-Someone follows the Ghost on the way back to Martha’s Vineyard.
-With no one else to turn to, the Ghost asks Rycart for help.
-The Ghost researches links between Emmett and a military contractor as well as the CIA.
-Rycart reveals McAra gave him documents linking Lang to so-called "torture flights", in which terrorist suspects were placed on private jets to be tortured while airborne.

-Rycart claims that McAra found new evidence, which he wrote about in the "beginnings" of the manuscript.
-The men cannot, however, find anything in the early pages.
-The Ghost discusses Emmett's relationship with Lang, while Rycart recounts how Lang's decisions as Prime Minister uniformly benefited US interests.
+The Ghost attempts to return to Martha's Vineyard, but remains on the mainland when he is followed to the ferry.
+With no one else to turn to, he phones Rycart for help, who agrees to a meeting.
+The Ghost researches links between Emmett, a military contractor and the CIA, while Rycart reveals McAra discovered Lang's involvement in so-called "torture flights", in which terrorist suspects were tortured while airborne on private planes.
+In regard to Emmett's relationship with Lang, Rycart recounts how Lang's decisions as Prime Minister uniformly benefited US interests, and says McAra found new evidence that he supposedly wrote about in the "beginning of the manuscript", but they find nothing written in the early pages.

-The Ghost confronts Lang and accuses him of being a CIA agent recruited by Emmett.
-Shortly after, Lang is assassinated by a man whose son died "in one of Lang's illegal wars".
-The assassin is shot dead by Lang's bodyguards.
-The Ghost is asked to complete the book for posthumous publication.

-At the book's launch party in London, the Ghost learns that Emmett, who is in attendance, was Ruth's tutor when she was at Harvard.
-The Ghost discovers the message in the original manuscript: "Lang's wife Ruth was recruited as a CIA agent by Professor Paul Emmett of Harvard University."
-The Ghost passes a note to Ruth revealing his discovery.
-She unfolds the note and is devastated.
-She sees the Ghost raising a glass to her.
-The Ghost leaves the party and as he crosses the street, a car accelerates in his direction, and a thud is heard.
-Witnesses react in horror, and the pages containing McAra's manuscript scatter in the wind.
+Bly contacts the Ghost, offering to have him flown back to Old Haven aboard Lang's private executive jet on its return from DC.
+Rycart encourages him to do so, where on board Lang angrily refutes the Ghost's suggestion he was recruited as a CIA agent by Emmett.
+When the plane lands in Old Haven, Lang is assassinated by an activist, and the Ghost is subsequently asked to complete the book for posthumous publication.
+At the book's launch in London, the Ghost learns that Emmett tutored Ruth when she was at Harvard.
+After Bly mentions the "beginnings" of the original manuscript, the Ghost inspects that the first word of each chapter, discovering the message: "Lang's wife Ruth was recruited as a CIA agent by Professor Paul Emmett of Harvard University."
+The Ghost passes a note to Ruth revealing his discovery; perturbed, Ruth attempts to confront the Ghost, but he leaves the building and attempts to flag down a taxi in the street, when a car accelerates in his direction and the pages of the manuscript scatter in the wind.